-When laying out the printed circuit board, the following checklist should be used to ensure proper operation of the LTC3412A.
-Check the following in your layout:
+When laying out the printed circuit board, the following checklist should be used to ensure proper operation of the LTC3412.
+Check the following in your layout.

-- A ground plane is recommended.
-If a ground plane layer is not used, the signal and power grounds should be segregated with all small signal components returning to the SGND pin at one point which is then connected to the PGND pin close to the LTC3412A. - Connect the (+) terminal of the input capacitor(s), C{IN}, as close as possible to the PV{IN} pin.
-This capacitor provides the AC current into the internal power MOSFETs.

-- 3. Keep the switching node, SW, away from all sensitive small-signal nodes. - 4.
+- 1. A ground plane is recommended.
+If a ground plane layer is not used, the signal and power grounds should be segregated with all small-signal components returning to the SGND pin at one point which is then connected to the PGND pin close to the LTC3412.
+The exposed pad should be connected to SGND. - 2.
+Connect the (+) terminal of the input capacitor(s), $C{IN}$ , as close as possible to the $PV{IN}$ pin.
+This capacitor provides the AC current into the internal power MOSFETs. - 3.
+Keep the switching node, SW, away from all sensitive small-signal nodes. - 4.
 Flood all unused areas on all layers with copper.
 Flooding with copper will reduce the temperature rise of power components.
-You can connect the copper areas to any DC net (PV{IN}, SV{IN}, V{OUT}, PGND, SGND, or any other DC rail in your system). - 5.
-Connect the V{FB} pin directly to the feedback resistors.
-The resistor divider must be connected between V{OUT} and SGND.
+You can connect the copper areas to any DC net ( $PV{IN}$ , $SV{IN}$ , $V{OUT}$ , PGND, SGND, or any other DC rail in your system). - 5.
+Connect the $V{FB}$ pin directly to the feedback resistors.
+The resistor divider must be connected between $V{OUT}$ and SGND.